 Empirical Data set

+Bears visited 101 of the 121 hair trap sites, resulting in 377 total site-sessions yielding hair.
+We collected hair from 2784 barbs that occurred in 1642 separate clusters (composed of 1–11 adjacent barbs; 62% of clusters were just a single barb, <2% were >5 barbs).
+Sites had 1–26 clusters of hair: an approximately equal percent had 1, 2, 3, or 4 clusters (14–17%), and few had >8 clusters (total 9%).

-It was common for there to be multiple clusters of hair snagged at a site during a single sampling session.
-Photos from cameras placed at a subsample of traps indicated that bears sometimes visited a site multiple times during a single session and/or used multiple locations to enter or exit the trap, even during the same session.
-The number of samples left at a given site-session by individual bears thus showed wide variation; in 46.7% of cases, bears left only a single cluster of hair (Garshelis and Noyce 2013), whereas in 25.8% of cases, bears left three or more clusters of hair (up to 11) at a given site-session (Fig. 1).
+Of 1113 samples sent for analysis, 1019 (91.6%) were successfully genotyped; these were from 96 different sites and 333 site-sessions.
+Genotyping identified 43 different individuals (26 males, 17 females).
+Individual bears were detected up to 132 times each, at 1–22 different hair traps, and up to 32 times in a single sampling session; 14 different bears were identified in session 1, and 21–28 different bears were identified in subsequent sessions, possibly suggesting that some individuals learned the location of the traps Sex ratio of individuals visiting hair traps was skewed to males in all sampling sessions and did not vary through time (χ2=0.96, df=5, P=0.97).
+In 46.7% of cases, individual bears were identified at only a single cluster of hair, whereas in 25.8% of cases, we identified individuals at three or more clusters of hair (up to 11) at a given site-session (Fig. 1).

 Density estimates derived from fitting SECR models to subsets of n = 250 observations tended to be lower, on average, than estimates derived from the full empirical data set (Fig. 4, Fig. S2).
 Differences between estimates from subsampled and full genetic data sets were greatest when using SRS (versus SPR), and these differences became smaller as the size of the subsampled data sets increased (Fig S2).
 Including a trap response (bk) as a covariate in the half-normal detection function resulted in estimates from both SRS and SPR that were more consistent with the estimate from the full data set (Fig. 4, Fig S2).